nextleap-project/countermitm/source/new.rst

 So how can users determine the integrity of keys of historical messages?
 This is where the history-verification protocol comes in.
 This protocol,
-that again relies on a second factor, enables two peers to verify key integrity of their shared historic messages.
+that again relies on a second channel, enables two peers to verify key integrity of their shared historic messages.
 After completion, users gain assurance